 Upon successful completion of this course, you should be able to:

-- Discuss the different types of Cell-Mediated Immune Responses
+- Outline the different types of cell-mediated immune responses

-- Describe the steps in the Generation of Antibodies in an organism
+- Describe the steps employed in the generation of antibodies in an organism

-- Explain the steps in the Sandwich ELISA Assay procedure
+- Lay out the steps of the ‘sandwich ELISA assay’ procedure

-- Discuss the two types of Antibody-Antigen Interactions
+- Compare the two types of antibody-antigen interactions

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: